-Tara: The mini MBA is course consisting of 18 modules and is held over 15 days.
+Tara: The mini MBA is a course consisting of 18 modules and is held over 15 days.
 The course has been prepared by Madhu Viswanathan, a professor of business administration at the University of Illinois and is completely digital.
 It does not require a live teacher, only an operator for the TV and DVD player.

-Many of the rural business in India are not profitable because these rural entrepreneurs are not market savvy and they build products based on their skill sets rather than on market demands.
+Many of the rural businesses in India are not profitable because these rural entrepreneurs are not market savvy and they build products based on their skill sets rather than on market demands.
 We need to change this mindset and make them more sensitive to market needs.
 We hope to do this with our mini-MBA.

 The mini-MBA will train rural folks in the fundamentals of business and marketing.
-Our students, range from grocers, flower sellers, sweet shop owners to milk sellers who will take voice based exams on the mobile phone at the end of the course.
+Our students range from grocers, flower sellers, sweet shop owners to milk sellers who will take voice-based exams on the mobile phone at the end of the course.

 The program is currently in the pilot stage and we are testing it among 100 of our members.
-Later on in the year we plan to introduce it in about 200 of our centers.
+Later on, in the year we plan to introduce it in about 200 of our centers.

-IM : Any comments on the AP Microfinance Crisis ?
+IM: Any comments on the AP Microfinance Crisis?

-Tara : It is a complex situation in AP.
+Tara: It is a complex situation in AP.
 The crisis is partly caused by the actions of the microfinance industry and their negative practices and partly by vested political interests.
 But the response to the negative practices of MFI’s has been wildly disproportionate and hyper in nature.

 While in the short/medium term the effects are negative for the industry, in the long term it will be positive because it has led to a lot of cleaning up of bad practices and clear directives have emerged on what MFI’s should and should not be doing.